 If we receive your application late, we will deal with it after we have dealt with the applications that we received on time.
 We will deal with late applications in the order we receive them (in line with the admission criteria).
-We will deal with the first round of offers and send decision letters on 1 March 2018.
+We will deal with the first round of offers and send decision letters on 1 March 2019.
 We will have given most places to pupils whose applications we received by the closing date.
-Thereafter applications will be processed within 10 working days of the School Admissions Team receiving your form.
+After this date, applications will be processed within 10 working days of the School Admissions Team receiving your form.

-If we have not received your application form by 14 March 2018 and your child lives in the borough we will automatically give your child a place at the nearest school to you which has a place available.
-If we have to offer your child a school because we have not received an application form from you, we will have given most places to pupils whose applications we received by the closing date.
-We send letters to tell parents who have not applied for a school place which school we have allocated their child by 31 March 2018.
+If we have not received your application form by 14 March 2019 and your child lives in the borough we will automatically give your child a place at the nearest school to you which has a place available.
+At this stage, other schools will be full with children whose applications we received by the closing date.
+We send letters to tell parents who have not applied for a school place which school we have allocated their child by 31 March 2019.